tedbot101/devop_cw_group_1/usecase/use-case_1.md

 ### Primary Actor

-Organisation Product Owner
+Database Manager

 ### Trigger

-A request for report is sent to Product Ownner.
+A request for report is sent to Database Manager.

 ## MAIN SUCCESS SCENARIO